stevenjowens/lambda-moo-programming/tutorials/lambda-moo-steven-owens-guide.md

 If object-oriented programming is new to you, here's a brief explanation:

 The simplest approach is procedural - a sequential series of instructions.
-Procedural languages have concepts for organizing the code, like subroutines (also called functions or methods, depending on what programming language you're talking about).
+Procedural languages have concepts for organizing the code in repeatable chunks, which we call like subroutines (also called functions or methods, depending on what programming language you're talking about).

 Object-oriented languages usually have their own version of subroutines (typically they're called methods, or in MOOcode, verbs), but they also have the concept of organizing groups of subroutines (methods, verbs) as well as data (instance variables, or properties).
 This conceptual grouping is what we call an "object".
+The general idea is that, most of the time, only the code in the object directly messes with the data inside the object.
+Other code that wants to do something will run ("aka "call" or "invoke") the verbs on the object.
+It turns out this is a helpful way to organize programs as they get larger.

 #### Core Db, MinimalCore and LambdaCore

+As I said above, the server runs the code in the db (database).
 The "core db" is the infrastructure that most moos start from, the initial set of objects, verbs and properties that provide handy utilities and predefined types of objects.
 These are all that exists when the MOO is first started up, until the users start adding custom code.
 For example, player objects, room objects, exit objects and thing objects are all part of the moo core db.

-There are, generally speaking, two different versions of the core db in use.
+There are, generally speaking, two different versions of the core db available.
 The minimal db and the lambdacore.
 The minimaldb is just about exactly what the name suggests, just the bare bones minimum of objects to get your MOO up and running.
 The lambdacore has a whole bunch of additional objects and features that the lambdamoo wizards found useful.
+These days there may well be other dbs that other people have come up with for their own flavor of MOO.

 #### Built-in Functions, Utils and the System Object

-The moo language has a number of predefined functions, which are generally referred to as functions or sometimes as "built-in functions" or "built-ins" for short.
+The moocode language has a number of predefined functions, which are generally referred to as functions or sometimes as "built-in functions" or "built-ins" for short.

 Most built-ins are documented in MOO's online help Sometimes there's more than one help entry that matches a built-in function name, so as a rule of thumb append an empty parentheses to the functionname() when you use the help command.
 For example "help tonum()" will get you help on the built-in function named tonum (see "Data Types", below).